Topologists/Topologists.github.io/courses.md

-## Intersection theory of punctured holomorphic curves and planar open books
+## 周正一（中科院）：Intersection theory of punctured holomorphic curves and planar open books
-  授课人：周正一（中科院）

    课程摘要：Using Wendl's theorem on planar open book as an example, we will introduce Siefring’s intersection theory for punctured holomorphic curves.

   Lecture 1: Open books, symplectic Lefschetz fibrations, Wendl’s theorem on planar open books and its applications in symplectic fillings.